-- Remove all perishables from cabinets and refrigerator - Prop refrigerator door open. - Turn off LP gas tank. - Drain water heater, water tank and holding tank. - Drain optional washer/dry.
-(See "Washer/ Dryer Winterizing" at the end of this section.) - Close shades to protect upholstery from sunlight
+- Remove all perishables from cabinets and refrigerator - Prop refrigerator door open. - Turn off LP gas tank. - Drain water heater, water tank and holding tank. - Close shades to protect upholstery from sunlight

 When storing your vehicle through the winter, or in cold climates, extra preparations need to be made to protect systems that can be damaged by freezing temperatures.